peytoncordero/DRI25/pandas.md

 </Keywords>

 ## Challenge
-Using both the `.head()` method and a slice, write code to display the top 9 rows of the DataFrame
+Using both the `.head()` method and a slice, write code to display the top 9 rows of the DataFrame:

 ### Solution
 <Secret>